ResoniteModding/BepInEx.Templates/BepInEx.Templates/templates/BepInEx6.PluginTemplate.Resonite/README.md

 2. Update `thunderstore.toml` with your namespace and mod details
 3. Run `dotnet tcli publish` to upload to Thunderstore

-Note: Thunderstore supports including a `CHANGELOG.md` file in your package, but this template doesn't configure it by default.
-You can add one if desired.

 ### Resources
 - [Resonite Modding Documentation](https://modding.resonite.net/) - Comprehensive guide to Resonite modding
 - [Thunderstore Wiki](https://wiki.thunderstore.io/) - Complete guide to package creation and publishing